Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 ![test(4)](https://user-images.githubusercontent.com/69092079/206875243-bc86bd7d-768e-4726-90d7-0e02ea996409.jpg)

 7. This next describe function tests the `withdraw` function in the contract.
 The first test is attempting to withdraw 0.01 ether from the contract.
-The second test is attempting to withdraw an amount that is greater than the balance to ensure that the withdrawal fails.
-If the test fails, it will return an error message that includes the word `revert`.
+The second test is attempting to withdraw an amount greater than the balance to ensure that the withdrawal fails.
+If the test fails, it will return an error message with the word `revert`.
 ```JavaScript
   describe("withdraw", async function () {
     it("should allow withdrawals", async () => {